MingxiYe/MetaTrust2023/README.md

 # MetaTrust2023

-This is a private repo, maintained by 0xdd.
+This repo contains MetaTrust2023 writeup, maintained by 0xdd.